Amazon Echo Dot Teardown (3rd Gen)

 L10, L11 along with capacitor are basically LCD filter.

-Amazon Echo Dot Teardown (3rd Gen) 12
+Inside the Amazon Echo Dot (3rd Gen): A Complete Teardown 12

 And this is where a single speaker is located.

-Amazon Echo Dot Teardown (3rd Gen) 13
+Inside the Amazon Echo Dot (3rd Gen): A Complete Teardown 13

-Amazon Echo Dot Teardown (3rd Gen) 14
+Inside the Amazon Echo Dot (3rd Gen): A Complete Teardown 14

 TOP PCB with MIC/WI-FI/BLE